Venezuela's violent crime fuels the death business

 CARACAS Strewn with smashed headstones, empty whisky bottles and the odd spent bullet casing, Caracas' 19th century Southern Cemetery is a sprawling symbol of the violent crime engulfing Venezuela.

-Grave diggers tell of attacks on mourners by gunmen from the surrounding slums, drug-fueled parties at tombs, and night-time desecration of graves to steal bones for rituals.
+Grave diggers tell of attacks on mourners by gunmen from the surrounding slums, drug-fuelled parties at tombs, and night-time desecration of graves to steal bones for rituals.

 Corpses of murder victims are brought in daily, mostly young men gunned down in gang fights.